Varad2305/Book-Search-App/README.md

 6.time

 ## Steps:
-1.Navigate to the folder 'BookProject'\
+1.Navigate to the folder 'Book-Search-App-master'\
 2.Run the command 'python MainApp.py'

 # Features: